 And of course, you need a little gløgg to wash it down.

-Gløgg is similar to mulled wine except it is a little sweeter, slightly more alcoholic and has almonds and raisons added to it.
+Gløgg is similar to mulled wine or glühwein except it is a little sweeter, slightly more alcoholic and has almonds and raisons added to it.
 This is my version which I have adapted from Delia’s standard mulled wine recipe from her fabulous Christmas book.
 True Gløgg would not be diluted, and you would add a slug or port AND rum AND a fruit liquor!
 Except if your were in Finland, in which case you would add vodka.

 For around 12 people